melissa-pan/berkeley-aisys-prelim/xgboost.md

 ### Method

 #### 1. **Gradient Tree Boosting Framework**

+Explicit Regularization
 - Additive model: `ŷᵢ = Σₖ fₖ(xᵢ)` where each `fₖ` is a tree
 - Objective function with regularization:
   ```
   L(φ) = Σᵢ l(yᵢ, ŷᵢ) + Σₖ Ω(fₖ)
   ```
+    - `𝑙`  = convex differentiable loss (e.g., logistic, squared error)
+    - `fₖ` = regression tree
 - Second-order approximation using Taylor expansion
 - Regularization term: `Ω(f) = γT + ½λ||w||²`
+    - `𝑇`: number of leaves in the tree -> intuition: the more leaves, the more complex the tree
+    - `𝛾`: penalizes number of leaves (complexity) -> hyperparameter
+    - `𝜆`: L2 penalty on leaf weights -> hyperparameter
+    - `𝑤`: vector of leaf weights

+> L2 Regularization:
+adds a penalty for large weights.
+Squared Euclidean length of weight vector.
+Intuitively, it says “prefer simple models with small parameter values.”
+Geometrically, it keeps the weight vector short; statistically, it’s a Gaussian prior centered at zero; in optimization, it acts like friction that constantly pulls weights toward zero.
+- L2 regularization prevents any single leaf from making a huge correction, making the ensemble more stable.

 #### 2. **Sparsity-Aware Split Finding**
 - **Problem**: Real data often has missing values or sparse features